gevaun/gevaun/README.md

 ### Hey there!

-Code enthusiast! 👋 I'm a passionate developer fueled by the thrill of turning ideas into digital realities.
-My coding journey is a never-ending adventure, filled with endless possibilities and the satisfaction of crafting elegant solutions.
-Let's build something amazing together!"
+I'm Gevaun, a Full Stack Engineer based in Kingston, Jamaica.
+I build for the web with a design-oriented approach, and develop technologies.

 <!--
 **gevaungr/gevaungr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.